1601-mma2013/Interactive-Directory/README.md

 4. constraints
 	1. Internal limitations
 		2. viable technologies
-		2. cost
+		2. Very Costly - Use a lot of mechanical parts.
 5. opportunities
-	1. Strength: Can generate income for faculty by displaying paid advertisement
+	1. Strength: Can generate income for university by displaying paid advertisement when someone not using the product
-	2. Persisting problem

 5. users